Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 	* If registering a location, metadata to include with the location.

 Implementations MAY automatically register citizens and locations as they are used, instead of requiring the use of this verb.

-When registering a citizen, the implementation SHOULD require some form of authentication.
-This might be as simple as using the underlying communication's own user system (and thus requiring nothing further from the citizen), or some manner of passing authentication tokens via options (over private channels, of course).

 #### METADATA